sanwill/kubernetes-on-virtualbox/README.md

 # Kubernetes Cluster Installation
 ## Installing kubeadm
-We will follow the steps in [Installing kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/) from [kubernetes.io documentation](https://kubernetes.io/docs/home/).
+We will follow the steps in [Installing kubeadm page](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/) from [kubernetes.io documentation](https://kubernetes.io/docs/home/).

 The installation consist of 3 parts which need to be run on **all nodes, master and worker nodes**.
 * [Iptables setup](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#letting-iptables-see-bridged-traffic)